-- 1. Open space or natural resource protection areas shall be retained preferably in contiguous blocks or linear corridors where feasible, for the protection of the best stormwater management features identified in the site assessment as required in Subsection 603A of this regulation. - 2.
-Forested lands located on stream and wetland buffers and steep slopes are priority areas and clearing them shall be avoided in order to protect wildlife habitats and prevent erosion and sedimentation resulting from stormwater runoff. - 3.
-A minimum 50-foot vegetated buffer shall be established, in conformance with Section 403B along any pond. - Lot coverage and building footprints shall be minimized where feasible, and development clustered to minimize site disturbance and preserve large areas of undisturbed space.
-Environmentally sensitive areas such as areas along streams, wetlands, and steep slopes shall be a priority for preservation and open space. - C. Manage Water, Prevent Erosion and Control Sediment During Construction Applicants shall maintain compliance with the accepted erosion prevention and sediment control plan as required in Subsection 603B of this regulation. - 1.
+- 1. Open space or natural resource protection areas shall be retained preferably in contiguous blocks or linear corridors where feasible, for the protection of the best stormwater. - Forested lands located on stream and wetland buffers and steep slopes are priority areas and clearing them shall be avoided in order to protect wildlife habitats and prevent erosion and sedimentation resulting from stormwater runoff. - 3.
+A minimum 50-foot vegetated buffer shall be established, in conformance with Section 403 (B) along any pond. - 4.
+Lot coverage and building footprints shall be minimized where feasible, and development clustered to minimize site disturbance and preserve large areas of undisturbed space.
+Environmentally sensitive areas such as areas along streams, wetlands, and steep slopes shall be a priority for preservation and open space.

+- C. Manage Water, Prevent Erosion and Control Sediment During Construction

+Applicants shall maintain compliance with the accepted erosion prevention and sediment control plan as required in Section 603 (B) of this regulation. - 1.
 Run off from above the construction site must be intercepted and directed around the disturbed area. - 2.
 On the site itself, water must be controlled and kept at low velocities to reduce erosion in drainage channels. - 3.
 The amount of sediment produced from areas of disturbed soils shall be minimized by utilizing control measures such as vegetated strips, diversion dikes and swales, sediment traps and basins, check dams, stabilized construction entrances, dust control, and silt fences. - 4.
 Immediate seeding and mulching or the application of sod shall be completed at the conclusion of each phase of construction, or at the conclusion of construction if not phased. - 5.
-The applicant shall follow the erosion prevention and sediment control practices for construction that occurs from October 15th to May 15th found in Section 3.2 Winter Construction Limitations as outlined in The Vermont Standards and Specifications for Erosion Prevention and Sediment Control, or the most recent Agency of Natural Resources standards for winter construction.
+The applicant shall follow the erosion prevention and sediment control practices for construction that occurs from October 15th to May 15th found in Section 3.2 Winter Construction Limitations as outlined in the Vermont Standards and Specification for Erosion Prevention and Sediment Control, or the most recent Agency of Natural Resources standards for winter construction.